iTwin/itwinjs-core/docs/learning/frontend/Extensions.md

 }
 ```

 Next, add your favorite JavaScript tool to bundle your code together.
 Bundling is the process of combining multiple small source files into a single file.
+Bundling is necessary because when Extensions are loaded by the host iTwin.js application, they can only load and execute one file at a time.
+It is also a good idea to make the file as small as possible, a process known as minification.
 For JavaScript, popular bundlers are [rollup.js](https://rollupjs.org/guide/en/), [esbuild](https://esbuild.github.io/), and [webpack](https://webpack.js.org/).
 We recommend using esbuild:
 ```
 npm i --save-dev esbuild @esbuild-plugins/node-modules-polyfill @esbuild-plugins/node-globals-polyfill
 ```